Jochen Neerpasch

-Jochen Neerpasch (born March 23, 1939 in Krefeld, Germany) is a former German racecar driver and motorsports manager.
+Jochen Neerpasch (born 23 March 1939) is a German former racecar driver and motorsports manager.

 Career

 His racing career began in the 1960s, first on Borgward touring car, then with the 1964 24 Hours of Le Mans as a first major event.
 Racing a Porsche 907, he won the 1968 24 Hours of Daytona.
 After his third-place finish in Le Mans the same year, he retired from racing.

 In the 1970s, he became a successful manager in the Deutsche Rennsport Meisterschaft and the European Touring Car Championship.
 First he managed Ford, then he took the 1972 champion Hans-Joachim Stuck with him to BMW, to found the successful BMW M team and company.

+In BMW, he also led the development of the mid-engined BMW M1, which he designed to take on Porsche in Group 5 racing.
+While the required 400 homologation cars were being assembled, to gain racing experience for the cars, he contacted March Engineering's head Max Mosley, who was a member of Formula One Constructors' Association, and together they created a one-make racing series BMW M1 Procar Championship, that ran in 1979 and 1980.
+Neerpasch himself later raced in a 2008 one-time revival of the Procar Championship, driving a M1 Procar designed by Andy Warhol.

 In the 1980s, Neerpasch was in charge of Sauber-Mercedes sports car racing team, winning the 24 Hours of Le Mans in 1989.
 He also discovered and taught talents like Michael Schumacher, Karl Wendlinger, and Heinz-Harald Frentzen.